sviat-o-slav/toys/README.md

-# Nerds Web Site Project
+# Toys Web Site Project
-This is a simple site project of UI market place.
+Toys market place.
 ## Technical information
 It is created with Laravel engine.
 ### Requirements for production